 If you want to become debt free, the #1 thing you’ve got to do is QUIT borrowing money.

 That means only spending money you already have.
 Not money you’ll get on payday, or tomorrow, or as soon as the company reimburses you.
 Only spend money you already have in your hot little hands right now.
 (Or in your bank account.)

 It’s hard at first, because most of us aren’t used to doing that.
+(Especially if we’re living on a low income.)
 But it’s absolutely doable, and gets easier with practice.
 And once you start paying stuff off, it becomes even easier because your money isn’t flying out the door to service debt.
 You have MORE money available, which makes things easier still.
 It’s the exact opposite of a vicious circle.